-We are happy to take you on a private tour through Amsterdam’s history!
-If you are looking to escape the tourist crowds in Amsterdam, this private walk along the canals and through the Jordaan is for you.
+Discover the hidden gems of Amsterdam’s Golden Age!
+We are happy to take you on a private tour through the history of our beloved city.
+If you are looking to escape the tourist crowds in Amsterdam, this personalized walk along the canals and through the Jordaan is for you.

 * tour price based on 3 hours including VAT, excluding entrance fees.
 For more hours the price will be adjusted accordingly.

 - Jordaan neighbourhood, famous for its picturesque charm

 - Inner courtyards and other beautiful spots

 - Entrance to a canal house museum

 - Break for coffee, apple pie and/or other highlights of Dutch cuisine